 Reportedly, only 17 per cent of UK tech workers are female, and that is a major discredit to the industry.
 We firmly believe progression in STEM starts from an early age and we encourage our staff, particularly our female employees, to go out to schools to talk about robotics, coding, engineering along with their experiences of breaking into the industry and their successes.
 We find this helps inspire young girls to see STEM-related careers as viable and rewarding options.

 We’re looking into more ways where we can help close the gender gap in STEM-related careers.

 We don’t like the disparity of gender in engineering.
 At Shadow Robot, we are proud to work with such a wealth of inspirational colleagues and partners – which includes a list of brilliant women within the Shadow team and throughout the world of robotics.
 Neither our company nor our industry’s success could exist without them.

 The following generations will benefit the most from robotic technologies as the tech will become more prominent in our everyday lives.
 It’s one of the many reasons why we feel a social responsibility around inspiring and driving the next generations of students and contributing to key robotic research in academia.
 Some of the ways we do this is through:

 We also try our best to accommodate the following on a case by case basis:

-We recommend you read our supporting academic growth in robotics page for more information on each of the points above.
+We recommend you read our page on how we support academic growth in robotics for more information on each of the points above.

 Like most tech companies, we weren’t market-ready to tackle the demands of COVID-19, but it did highlight to us, and the tech industry all across the world, just how important and life-saving technology likes ours, and many others, can be.